 Social media is bad for us!
 Social networking is good for our society!
 If it didn’t happen on the Internet, then it didn’t happen in real life!
 We cry out about the good, the bad, and the ugly that is social media, and while platforms like Facebook, Twitter, and Instagram become a more integral part of our daily lives, there is no denying that there is a certain impact they create.
-There’s nothing wrong with posting a picture of a beautiful sunset or stellar rock climb with the intention to share the warm fuzzies with loved ones, especially in a day and age when we don’t get to see friends and family on the daily.
-Thank goodness for things like Skype and FaceTime.
-Applications such as these have made it possible for me to stay connected with the world and the people that I love, as well as make new connections in a meaningful way.
+There’s nothing wrong with posting a picture of a sunset or rock climb with the intention to share our warm fuzzies with loved ones, especially when we don’t get to see friends and family on the daily.
+Thank goodness for things like FaceTime and Instagram.
+Apps such as these have made it possible for me to stay connected with the people that I love, as well as make new connections in a meaningful way.

 Cameras can only capture so much, anyway.
 They can’t capture belly laughs or that feeling in your gut you receive when you finally reach the point where the summit meets the sky.
 Incredible things happen, undocumented and unfiltered, everywhere in the world at any given moment.
 What the evening dusk tells me as it falls around me in ethereal beauty is: How we live our life is far more important than how we say we live our life.